cs370:cs_370_-_shell_scripting

 - Need

-structure for more complex decision making using the[ ]
+ifstructure for more complex decision making using the[ ]test construct.

 - Syntax: